tom-tan/bhxiv-gen-pdf/README.md

 * Install

-Install this repository, ruby and pandoc.
+Clone this git repository and install ruby and pandoc with pandoc-citeproc

 * Run